raye22/ainotator/system_prompt_final.md

 - **\-P \[Threat\]**: "I'm going to bust your head"
 - **\-P \[Negative association\]**: "People like you are the real danger because you always want to idolize the 'reformed thug or murderer' but never the people who don't murder at all."

-## Annotation

-### Procedure

-1. **Read the target utterance carefully** in relation to the supplied context, including background story, preceding and following messages
-2. **Pay close attention to the speaker's intent in context, not only the surface form of the message** \- what is the primary communicative goal?
-3. **Consider 2-3 most plausible options** and then select the primary communicative function, politeness (if strong enough), and meta-act (and subtype) when appropriate
-4. **Evaluate politeness/impoliteness** only if clearly expressed (not neutral interactions)
-5. **Check for meta-acts** \- is this reported perspective, or non-bona fide speech such as sarcasm, irony, or a rhetorical question?
-6. **When reasoning is requested**, think aloud step-by-step inside \[REASON\]…\[/REASON\] following steps 1-5

 ### Special Cases

 - **Multi-functional utterances**: Choose the primary/dominant function when an utterance is unclear or serves multiple communicative goals